Declipsonator/Useful-Python-Scripts/README.md

 <br/>
 ### debloat_desktop

-This script removes unnecessary files and folders from your desktop.
-It moves all files and folders that have not been accessed in the last 30 days to a new folder called "Desktop Archive" on your desktop.
-This helps keep your desktop clean and organized.
+This script removes unnecessary files and folders from your desktop and moves all the others to their respected folders.
+This helps a lot with cleaning out stuff.
+Be sure to finetune the program before running though since you don't want to lose work.

 To use this script, simply run the following command: